 Section 4: Removal of Officers

-Any officer, appointed or elected, may be removed from office with or without cause by the Association at any meeting of the Board of Directors for which the notice of that meeting states that his/her removal from office is proposed.
+Any officer, appointed or elected, may be removed from office with or without cause by the Association at any meeting of the Board of Directors for which the notice of that meeting states that their removal from office is proposed.
 A vote of three-fourths of the Board of Directors is required for the officer to be removed.
 Any officer may resign by filing a written resignation stating the time it is to become effective with the Secretary of the Association.

 Section 5: Vacancies